AchilleBailly/Driver2Vec/README.md

 Original paper[1]: Yang, J., Zhao, R., Zhu, M., Hallac, D., Sodnik, J., & Leskovec, J. (2021).
 Driver2vec: Driver identification from automotive data. arXiv preprint arXiv:2102.05234.

 ## Introduction
+The neural network architecture Driver2Vec is discussed and used to detect drivers from automotive data in this blogpost.
+Yang et al. published a paper in 2021 that explained and evaluated Driver2Vec, which outperformed other architectures at that time.
+Driver2Vec (is the first architecture that) blends temporal convolution with triplet loss using time series data [1].
+With this embedding, it is possible to classify different driving styles.
+The purpose of this reproducibility project is to recreate the Driver2Vec architecture and reproduce Table 5 from the original paper.
+The purpose of this blog post is to give a full explanation of this architecture as well as to develop it from the ground up.

+Researchers employ sensors found in modern vehicles to determine distinct driving patterns.
+In this manner, the efficacy is not dependent on invasive data, such as facial recognition or fingerprints.
+A system like this may detect who is driving the car and alter its vehicle settings accordingly.
+Furthermore, a system that recognizes driver types with high accuracy may be used to identify unfamiliar driving patterns, lowering the chance of theft.

 ## Method